dmytkost/HAZOP2RDF/docs/validation.md

 TOTAL                               280     14    95%
 ```

-Although you can generate a coverage report in HTML format and easily discover the missing statements.
+The user can although generate coverage report in HTML format and easily discover the missing statements.

+There are predefined commands in the Makefile for quick access.